wanghaisheng/responsive-landing-page-starter/content/blog/en/send-sms-messages-node-red-dr.md

 <img src="https://www.nexmo.com/wp-content/uploads/2019/04/delivery-receipt-flow.gif" alt="" width="100%" height="100%" class="alignnone gif-player size-medium wp-image-28899" />
 ### Exposing Your Local Server to the Internet

-Next you'll have to expose your local server to the internet, so that Nexmo can access it.
+Next you'll have to expose your local server to the internet, so that Vonage can access it.
 A convenient way to do this is by using a tunneling service like [ngrok](https://ngrok.com).

 [Download](https://ngrok.com/download) and install **ngrok**, then run it in the terminal to start a tunnel on port `1880`.
 ```bash